 - Heat the oven to 350F degrees.

-- Mix sugar, brown sugar, Karo Syrup, eggs, and vanilla until creamy.
+- Mix sugar, brown sugar, eggs, and vanilla until creamy.

 - Add peanut butter and mix until smooth.

-- Add the oats, sprinkle the salt and baking soda evenly over the oats.
+- Add the oats, sprinkle the salt evenly over the oats.

 - Mix to combine.

-- Add the chocolate chips and walnuts and mix until everything is evenly combined.
+- Add the chocolate chips and chopped walnuts and mix until everything is evenly combined.

-- Drop by rounded teaspoons full on an ungreased baking sheet, leaving plenty of space between the cookies (I used 2 cookies per row and baked 8 cookies per pan and that worked fine).
+- Drop by rounded tablepoons-full on the baking sheet, leaving plenty of space between the cookies (I used 2 cookies per row and baked 8 cookies per pan and that worked fine).

 - Cool on a rack and store in a covered container.